Stefan van Duijvenboden

 Researcher in Health Data Science

-I am a researcher in the wearables group at the Big Data Institute and Nuffield Department of Population Health.
-I develop methods to analyse complex time-series datasets to investigate if wearable electrocardiogram (ECG) sensors can improve the prediction of, and discovery of novel mechanisms for, cardiovascular disease.
+He develops methods to analyses complex time-series datasets to investigate if wearable electrocardiogram (ECG) sensors can improve the prediction of, and discovery of novel mechanisms for, cardiovascular disease.

-After my PhD studies, I joined the Electrogenomics Group at UCL and Queen Mary University of London to investigate the genetic influences in the response of the cardiac electrical system to exercise.
+After that, he joined the Electrogenomics Group at UCL and Queen Mary University of London to investigate the genetic influences in the response of the cardiac electrical system to exercise.
 The work involved processing large volume ECG data and conducting genetic association and survival analyses of the derived ECG markers.

 Recent publications